A new applicant is someone who we have never granted a licence to.

 To register for the safeguarding and knowledge test you must:

-- complete a driver safeguarding and knowledge test registration form [PDF, 64KB]
+- complete a driver safeguarding and knowledge test registration form [PDF, 0.2MB]

-- pay the appropriate fees, which can be paid over the telephone on 01223 457888.
+- pay the appropriate fees, which you can do by phone.
 The fees for taking the test are charged separately

 Step 2: Book your safeguarding and knowledge test